infiniflow/ragflow/README.md

 ## 💡 What is RAGFlow?

-[RAGFlow](http://demo.ragflow.io) is an open-source, Retrieval-Augmented Generation engine built on large language models (LLM), deep document understanding, and multiple recall.
+[RAGFlow](http://demo.ragflow.io) is an open-source, Retrieval-Augmented Generation engine built on large language models (LLM) and deep document understanding.
 It offers a streamlined RAG workflow for businesses of any scale, providing truthful responses with solid citations through a generative AI knowledge management platform.

 ## 🌟 Key Features